adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 20/4/20

+* Symlinks!
+Used Symlink in [Jupyter](https://cyberhelp.sesync.org/faq/how-to-create-a-symlink-to-research-directory-in-Jupyter-lab.html) to get another folder in sidebar to access files on server.
+So, neat!
+* Learnt why people simply do not use one hot econding instead of embeddings in text models -> High dimensionality!

 ## 19/4/20

 * Discovered [LALE](https://github.com/IBM/lale) library by IBM for semi automated Data Science workflow.